Skip to content

 • Not allowed values

-You should not leave this field blank or have it not match some repository.
-It is inadvisable to have it match a user repository.
+This field should not be left blank or set to a value not matching a repository.
+It is inadvisable for it to match a user repository.

 • Visual examples